bergant/airtabler/readme.md

 __airtabler__ functions will read the API key from environment variable `AIRTABLE_API_KEY`.
-To start R session with the initialized environvent variable create an `.Renviron` file in your R home with a line like this:
+To start R session with the initialized environvent variable create an `.Renviron` file in your home directory with a line like this:

 `AIRTABLE_API_KEY=your_api_key_here`

-To check where your R home is, type `normalizePath("~")` in your R console.
+To check where your home is, type `path.expand("~")` in your R console.

 ## Usage